Taihō Kōki: Early career

 Taihō's birth name was Ivan Boryshko.
-He was born on the island of Sakhalin (Karafuto Prefecture) to a Japanese mother Kiyo Naya and an ethnic Ukrainian father Markiyan Boryshko who was born in Runivshchyna in present-day Krasnohrad Raion, Kharkiv Oblast and had fled the Bolshevik Revolution.
-However, he is regarded as having come from Teshikaga, Hokkaidō, where he moved to as a child after the Soviet Union took control of Sakhalin in 1945.
+He was born on the island of Sakhalin (Karafuto Prefecture) to a Japanese mother Kiyo Naya and an ethnic Ukrainian father Markiyan Boryshko who was born in Runivshchyna in present-day Berestyn Raion, Kharkiv Oblast and had fled the Bolshevik Revolution.
+However, he is regarded as having come from Teshikaga, Hokkaido, where he moved to as a child after the Soviet Union took control of Sakhalin in 1945.
 While on a sumo tour to the Soviet Union in 1965 he tried to locate his father without success, though he later succeeded and was allowed to reunite with him.
-Taihō was the first of three great yokozuna who all hailed from Hokkaidō, the most northerly of the main islands of Japan and who among them dominated sumo during the 1960s, 1970s and 1980s.
-The others were Kitanoumi and Chiyonofuji.

-He entered sumo in September 1956, joining Nishonoseki stable.
+He entered professional sumo in September 1956, joining Nishonoseki stable at the age of 16.
 He initially fought under his real name of Naya Kōki.
-Upon promotion to the second jūryō division in May 1959 he was given the shikona (ring name) of "Taihō", meaning "Great peng" ("peng" is often translated to "phoenix").
+Upon promotion to the second jūryō division in May 1959 he was given the shikona (ring name) of "Taihō", meaning "Great Peng" ("peng" is often translated to "phoenix").
 Taihō rapidly rose through the ranks after his debut in the top makuuchi division in January 1960.
-In his first tournament in the top division, he recorded eleven consecutive wins from day one, a record that took 64 years to be equalled by Takerufuji.
-Because he scored twelve victories in total, he was a runner-up in his first top division tournament and was awarded the Fighting Spirit prize.
-At sekiwake rank in November 1960 he won the first of his former record 32 tournament championships and earned promotion to ōzeki.
+In his first tournament in the division, he recorded eleven consecutive wins from day one, a record that took 64 years to be equaled by Takerufuji.
+Scoring twelve victories in total, he was a runner-up in the tournament and was awarded the Fighting Spirit prize.
+He reached the rank of komusubi in July 1960, and sekiwake in September.
+In November 1960, he won his first top division tournament championship, making him the youngest champion in history at the time, at 20 years and five months.
+It earned him promotion to ōzeki, also the youngest ever at the time, after only one year in the top division.
 Following two consecutive tournament victories (his second and third) he became a yokozuna in September 1961, less than two years after his top division debut.
 Because the island of Sakhalin is/was claimed as a Japanese territory, Taihō is not considered the first non-Japanese yokozuna.
+Taihō was the first of three great yokozuna who hailed from Hokkaido, the most northerly of the main islands of Japan, who dominated sumo during the 1960s, 1970s and 1980s.
+The others were Kitanoumi and Chiyonofuji.